 Two bodies, in close proximity, “pull” each other with a force equal to their respective masses.
 Likewise, so does the spacecraft and the asteroid, even though the tug of the former is puny; a David to the latter’s Goliath.
 But if the vehicle lingered long enough in its vicinity, it’d be able to move it, albeit, imperceptibly slowly.

 All that it’d need to do is fire its engines away from it.
-The feeble, but steady thrust would alter its course, by making it accelerate toward it, and so moving it out of a perilous path.
-This technique would work with any kind of asteroid, regardless of its size or rate of spin.
-By making a very minor alteration in an asteroid’s orbit, it’d push the latter out of the keyhole.
-On the downside, it’d take a long while to be effective.
+The feeble, but steady, thrust would alter its course by making it accelerate toward it and so, moving it out of the keyhole.

 The science-fiction writer, Larry Niven, once said: “The dinosaurs became extinct because they didn’t have a space program.”
 Fortunately, we do and one that’s been keeping a vigilant eye out for these ominous cosmic gatecrashers.